-Alan Wallace, age 63, has served as a director since June 2018.
+Alan Wallace, age 64, has served as a director since June 2018.
 Mr. Wallace is currently the Chief Executive Officer of Peloton Advisors Inc., a corporate financial advisory firm.
-He is based in Vancouver, British Columbia.
+Since 2021, Mr. Wallace has served as a director and is the chair of the board of directors of Swiss Water Decaffeinated Coffee Inc. He is based in Vancouver, British Columbia.
 Mr. Wallace was the Vice Chairman, Investment Banking, CIBC World Markets Inc. from 1987 to 2013 where he was also the Co-Head of its Paper and Forest Products Group from 1995 to 2013.
 Mr. Wallace holds a Master of Business Administration from the University of Chicago and a Bachelor of Applied Science (Mech) from the University of Toronto.
 Mr. Wallace has significant capital markets and mergers and acquisitions experience, including relating to debt and equity financings, corporate credit facilities and financial advisory assignments.
 He also has extensive forest products experience relating to financings and strategic transactions in the industry.

-Linda Welty, age 67, has served as a director since June 2018.
+Linda Welty, age 68, has served as a director since June 2018.
 Ms. Welty is currently an independent director of Huber Engineered Materials, a global manufacturer of engineered specialty ingredients, a portfolio company of J.M.
 Huber Corporation and has served in that role since 2014.
-In 2020, Ms. Welty was also elected as a director of GCP Applied Technologies Inc. which is a global provider of construction products technologies.
-She is the President and Chief Executive Officer of Welty Strategic Consulting, LLC, an advisory firm focused on the development and execution of value creation strategies.
+From 2020 to September 2022, Ms. Welty was also elected as a director of GCP Applied Technologies Inc. which is a global provider of construction products technologies.
+She is the President and Chief Executive Officer of Welty Strategics.
 She formerly served as chairman and a director of the Atlanta Chapter of the National Association of Corporate Directors, whose mission is to advance excellence in corporate governance.
-From 2010 to 2011 she served as a director and member of the special committee of Massey Energy Company.
-She served as an independent director of Vertellus Specialties, Inc. from 2007 to 2016.
+From 2010 to 2011 she served as a director of Vertellus Specialties, Inc. from 2007 to 2016.
 Ms. Welty was President and Chief Operating Officer of Flint Ink Corp., a global producer of printing inks for packaging and publication from 2003 to 2005.
 From 1998 to 2003, she served as President of the Specialty Group of H.B.
 Fuller Company, a global manufacturer of adhesives, sealants and coatings.
 She also served for over twenty years in global leadership roles for Hoechst AG and its former U.S. subsidiary, Celanese.
 She holds a Bachelor of Science in Chemical Engineering from the University of Kansas.

-Rainer Rettig, age 63, has served as a director since February 2020.
-Mr. Rettig has served as head of the Circular Economy Program at Covestro AG (formerly known as Bayer Material Science, a subgroup of Bayer AG), one of the world's leading manufacturers of high-tech polymer materials.
+Rainer Rettig, age 64, has served as a director since February 2020.
+Mr. Rettig has served as Senior Vice-President of the Circular Economy Program at Covestro AG (formerly known as Bayer Material Science, a subgroup of Bayer AG), one of the world's leading manufacturers of high-tech polymer materials.
 Mr. Rettig brings significant experience in sales, marketing and strategy development in the field of chemicals and plastics.
 He had several senior leadership roles in Germany, Japan, Hong Kong and China.
 He holds a Ph.D in polymer chemistry and polymer processing from the Technical University of Darmstadt in Germany.